vitessio/website/content/en/docs/reference/features/topology-service.md

 * the sharding Key Range served by this Tablet.
 * user-specified tag map (e.g. to store per-installation data).

-A Tablet record is created before a tablet can be running (either by `vtctl InitTablet` or by passing the `init_*` parameters to the vttablet process).
+A Tablet record is created before a tablet can be running (by passing the `init_*` parameters to the vttablet process).
 The only way a Tablet record will be updated is one of:

 * The vttablet process itself owns the record while it is running, and can